Arithmetic Properties of Generalized Cubic and Overcubic Partitions: Concluding Remarks

 Since the bound $\nu$ is large for the computation to take a significant amount of time in a modest computer, we leave the above as an open problem. \item We also have the following conjecture, which cannot be proved similarly like the proof of Theorem \ref{THM2}. \begin{conjecture} For all $n\geq 0$, we have

-\end{conjecture} \item It is desirable to have elementary proofs for Theorem \ref{THM2} and the above conjectures. \item It can be noted that the congruences in Theorem \ref{inf} are valid for any arbitrary subscript $c$, not necessarily for $2i$.
-We restrict to the given case for ease in notations while writing the proof. \item Theorem \ref{inf} can be further strengthened to the following: for all $n\geq 0$ and $i\geq 1$, we have

-We leave the relevant details for the reader. \item In this paper we have not explored moduli other than powers of $2$ in detail.
+\end{conjecture} \item It is desirable to have elementary proofs for Theorem \ref{THM2} and the above conjectures. \item In this paper we have not explored moduli other than powers of $2$ in detail.
 It would be natural to explore what happens if we change the modulus to another prime.
 To this end, we make the following conjecture, whose proof should be similar to the proof of Theorem \ref{thm:3cong}. \begin{conjecture} For all $n\geq 0$ and $i\geq 1$, we have